 If you own a home, you need its features to be as safe as possible.
 The National Safety Council reports that in 2018, 37.6 million Americans suffered severe, preventable injuries in their homes, and another 125,000 Americans died of such injuries.
 You need dependable construction and reliable safety controls in your home to keep yourself and your loved ones protected.

 Part of ensuring that protection involves checking on your electrical wiring.
 In particular, you’ll want to know whether your home has aluminum wiring and whether it is safe.
-This guide will let you what aluminum wiring is, what challenges it may pose in your home and what to do if you suspect you may need to replace it.
+This guide will review the definition of aluminum wire, what challenges it may pose in your home and what to do if you suspect you may need to replace it.

 What Is Aluminum Wiring?